KartikeyaOne/leetai/README.md

 Contributions are highly welcome!
 Whether it's bug reports, feature requests, documentation improvements, or code contributions, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/KartikeyaOne/leetai).

-Before contributing, please take a moment to review the `CONTRIBUTING.md` file (if available) for guidelines.

 ## License

 This project is licensed under the **GNU General Public License v2.0**.
 See the [LICENSE](./LICENSE) file for the full license text.

-*(Make sure to include the GPL-2.0.txt file as `LICENSE` in your repository root.)*

 ## Acknowledgements